How much can a first-time buyer borrow?

 4. Deposit Boost

-A Deposit Boost can be a game-changer for first-time buyers who are struggling to save up a big enough deposit, or want to reduce the amount they borrow for a mortgage.
-It works by a loved one using a small mortgage to release money from their property - the proceeds are then gifted to you to be used as your whole house deposit, or top up what you have saved.
-By increasing the size of your deposit, you could access better interest rates as you’ll have a lower loan-to-value (LTV) ratio.
-Or, you could use the bigger deposit to put down a downpayment on a more expensive property.
+A Deposit Boost can significantly help first-time buyers who are struggling to save up a big enough deposit, or want to reduce the amount they borrow for a mortgage.
+It works by a loved one using a small mortgage to release money from their property - the proceeds are then gifted to the first-time buyer to be used as their whole house deposit, or to top up what they have saved.

 This is how a Deposit Boost can help you bridge the gap between your savings and the amount needed to secure your ideal home, helping you afford properties that would otherwise be out of reach.